 - Use the negative keyword lists.
 They help keep the account cleaner and easier to manage.

-- Pay attention to the different match types for negative keywords.
+- Pay attention to the different match types for negative keywords in Google Ads.
 This is also a bit different depending on the campaign type.

 - Take caution.
 Start first by excluding search terms before adding entire keywords as negative.